Balsam fir (Abies balsamea)

 Form

-Medium-sized, typically measuring 40 to 60 feet tall, with continuous, straight, tapering trunk from root to top.
-Reaches diameters of 9 to 20 inches or more.
+Medium-sized tree, typically 40 to 60 feet tall, with a continuous, straight, tapering trunk from root to top.
+It reaches diameters of 9 to 20 inches or more.
 Spreading branches form a handsome, symmetrical, slender pyramid.

 Bark